FAA waives rules that led airlines to fly empty planes

 The FAA said it also would not punish airlines that cancel flights through May 31 at four other airports where the agency approves schedules: Chicago’s O’Hare International Airport, Newark Liberty International Airport in New Jersey; Los Angeles International Airport and San Francisco International Airport.

 The FAA waiver covers U.S. and foreign airlines.
+The agency’s announcement came a day after the European Commission promised to move quickly to waive its similar rule.

+It could take weeks or even months for the European Commission to adopt the proposal, but it is likely to have immediate effect.
+It is a signal to airlines that they can stop flying mostly empty planes and still be confident that the emergency rules change will be approved before airport slots are allotted again.

-The U.S. regulator said it expects American carriers to get the same relief from slot-use requirements in other countries.
-If other countries or jurisdictions don’t waive their use rules for U.S. airlines, the FAA said it might not waive the rule in the U.S. to carriers from that country or region.
+The FAA said it expects American carriers to get the same relief from slot-use requirements in other countries, and it could refuse to waive the requirement for airlines whose countries don’t give U.S. carriers the same flexibility to cancel flights overseas.

 The slot-use rule has led to the phenomenon of “ghost flights” — big planes flying around with eerily empty cabins.
+Environmental activists called on regulators to waive the rule to limit carbon emissions from planes carrying few passengers.

 The president of United Airlines said it was crazy to enforce the slot-use rule in the middle of a virus outbreak that has devastated demand for air travel.